SciML/DiffEqNoiseProcess.jl/docs/src/index.md

 `NoiseProcess` has a bridging distribution defined, it can be interpolated to arbitrary time points using `W(t)`.
 Note that every interpolated value is saved to the `NoiseProcess` so that way it can stay distributionally correct.
-A plot recipe is provided which plots the timeseries.
+A plot recipe is provided that plots the timeseries.

 ### Direct Simulation of the Noise Process

-Since the `NoiseProcess` types are distribution-exact and do not require the stochastic differential equation solvers, many times one would like to directly simulate trajectories from these proecesses.
+Since the `NoiseProcess` types are distribution-exact and do not require the stochastic differential equation solvers, many times one would like to directly simulate trajectories from these processes.
 The `NoiseProcess` has a `NoiseProcessProblem` type:

 ```julia